Oat Flour Pie Crust (Gluten-Free, Press or Roll)

 Spreading the rolled pie crust in the pie plate.

-Ping the bottom of the piecrust with a fork.
+Poke the bottom of the piecrust with a fork.

 How to Blind Bake an Oat Flour Pie Crust

-Press or roll it into your pie plate, then chill it for 15–30 minutes to help it hold its shape.
-Next, line the crust with parchment paper and fill it with pie weights, dried beans, or rice to prevent puffing.
-Bake at 375°F (190°C) for about 12–15 minutes, remove the weights and parchment, and bake for another 5–7 minutes or until it’s lightly golden.
-It’s perfect for pies with no-bake or custard fillings!
+Press or roll the dough into your pie plate, then chill it for 15 to 30 minutes so it holds its shape in the oven.
+Line the crust with parchment paper and fill it with pie weights, dried beans, or rice to keep the bottom from puffing.

 A close-up View of a gluten-free apple crumble pie with one slice taken out in a white pie plate.